 The dog walking industry is thriving in the United States.
 According to IBIS World, over 75 percent of U.S. homes have pets, and there are nearly 187 million pets in the country.
 In fact, Americans currently own more pets than they ever have before, and pet owners spend almost $70 billion each year on their pets.
 The dog walking services industry accounted for over $1 billion of this revenue in 2018.

-With increased pet ownership rates and corresponding increased spending on those pets, the dog walking industry grew by an annualized 5.2 percent from 2013 and 2018, and it is expected to continue to grow in the future.
+With increased pet ownership rates and corresponding increased spending on those pets, the dog walking industry grew by an annualized 5.2 percent from 2013 and 2018.
+It is expected to continue to grow in the future.
 During that time, the number of dog walking businesses increased to 28,927, and industry employment also grew to 52,008.

 As the pet industry grows, it’s also going through many changes.
 Jump Consulting reports that one of the major trends shaping this industry is that, while Baby Boomers previously made up the bulk of consumers in the market, they’re giving way to Millennials.
 With 75 percent of Americans in their thirties owning pets, dog walking businesses need to learn how to market and cater to these consumers.
 Because Millennials largely access their information and do their shopping online, dog walking businesses need to create user-friendly and mobile-friendly websites, focus on SEO, and maintain an active presence on social media to market to this demographic.

-The presence and development of dog walking apps Rover and Wag has also created competition for independent dog walking businesses, but these apps have created opportunity, too.
+The presence and development of dog walking apps Rover and Wag have also created competition for independent dog walking businesses, but these apps have created opportunity.
 The apps highlight how much consumers rely on the internet to find services that they need, as well as the value they place on being able to check in on their dog’s walking and safety using their smartphones.
-Dog walking businesses can embrace this technology on their own terms, creating their own apps or creating practices of texting dog owners with updates each day.
-Dog walking businesses can also focus on the shortcomings of Rover and Wag in their own marketing, highlighting benefits of their own business, like their extensive experience with dogs, to help market their own services.
+Dog walking businesses can embrace this technology on their own terms, creating their own apps, or creating practices of texting dog owners with updates each day.
+Dog walking businesses can also focus on the shortcomings of Rover and Wag in their own marketing, highlighting the benefits of their own business, like their extensive experience with dogs, to help market their own services.

 Skills, experience, and education useful in running a dog walking business

-While it’s possible to start a dog walking company without a business degree, certain skills and experience can increase the chances of a business being a success.
+While it’s possible to start a dog walking company without a business degree, certain skills and experience can increase the chances of success.

 Dog handling and care experience.
 Dog handling and care experience is a must when starting a dog walking business.
-A background in canine behavior and training can be helpful in keeping both the dog walker and the dog safe, and in making the walks more enjoyable.
-Basic canine first aid skills, such as the ability to triage a wound and recognize if a dog is experiencing heat stroke, are also important and can build a dog owner’s confidence in a business.
+A background in canine behavior and training can help keep both the dog walker and the dog safe and make the walks more enjoyable.
+Basic canine first aid skills, such as triaging a wound and recognizing if a dog is experiencing heatstroke, are also important and can build a dog owner’s confidence in a business.

 Customer service skills.
 A dog walking service that provides excellent customer service will stand out from other dog walkers.
 Communication skills, both over the phone and through text, are important for any dog walker.
 A dog walker should also know how to address customer concerns and worries about their dog.

 Management experience.
-For business owners who want to build a business with multiple dog walkers, employee hiring, management, and training experience can help with the growing business.
+For entrepreneurs who want to build a larger business with multiple dog walkers, employee hiring, management, and training experience can help with the growing business.